dpacassi/UltimateDrupalReference/README.md

 - [Image Optimize (or ImageAPI Optimize)](https://www.drupal.org/project/imageapi_optimize) - This is a toolkit for ImageAPI.
 It requires imageapi_gd or imageapi_imagemagick or any ImageAPI toolkit to work.
 - [Media](https://www.drupal.org/project/media) - The Media module provides an extensible framework for managing files and multimedia assets, regardless of whether they are hosted on your own site or a 3rd party site - it is commonly referred to as a 'file browser to the internet'.
 - [Media Bulk Upload](https://www.drupal.org/project/media_bulk_upload) - This is the Drupal 8 module to bulk upload files and create the media entities automatically for them.
 It uses DropzoneJS to quickly upload multiple files.
+- [Media entity Instagram](https://www.drupal.org/project/media_entity_instagram) - This module adds an Instagram integration to Drupals media system.
+- [Media entity Twitter](https://www.drupal.org/project/media_entity_twitter) - Twitter integration for Media entity module.
 - [PhotoSwipe](https://www.drupal.org/project/photoswipe) - Use PhotoSwipe to display picture galleries on your Drupal website.
 This Javascript lightbox library offers very nice mobile browsing features (in particular swiping to the next picture)!
   - Note: As for the `1.0-beta3` release, it needs to be [patched](https://www.drupal.org/files/issues/path-capitals-for-composer-2855483-2.patch) when installed with Composer.
 - [Slick Carousel](https://www.drupal.org/project/slick) - Slick is a powerful and performant slideshow/carousel solution leveraging Ken Wheeler's Slick carousel.